PSE Rebates Explained (Without the Headache)

 These are for homeowners making a larger change to their heating system:

-• $1,500 — Converting from electric resistance heat (baseboard, wall heaters, ceiling cable, or electric forced-air furnace) to a heat pump.
-Your home must be site-built (not manufactured), you can't already have a heat pump, and the system must be AHRI certified.
+$1,500: Converting from electric resistance heat (baseboard, wall heaters, ceiling cable, or electric forced-air furnace) to a heat pump.
+Your home must be site-built (not manufactured), you can't already have a heat pump, and the equipment must be AHRI certified and meet the current national energy efficiency standard for residential heat pumps.
+For ductless systems, the unit must also use inverter (variable speed) technology and be rated at least ¾ ton in heating mode.

 If your household income falls below certain thresholds (based on county and household size), you may qualify for the Energy Boost program: